MD-Kamrul-Islam/omi-portfolio/content/home/academiccertificates.md

   certificate_url = ""
   date_start = "2020-07-17"
   date_end = ""
-  description = "Stood second in the 'National Independence Day Essay Competition'."
+  description = "Gained a basic understanding about the blockchain technology to apprehend its future scope in revolutionizing the business world."

 [[item]]
   organization = "Coursera"